eldoy/sirloin/README.md

 const Socket = require('wsrecon')
 const socket = new Socket('ws://example.com')

-// Normal socket send, matches the 'hello' action above socket.send({ action: 'hello' })
+// Normal socket send from the browser, matches the action named 'hello' socket.send({ action: 'hello' })

-// Use with the 'wsrecon' library to handle promises const data = await socket.fetch({ action: 'hello' }) console.log(data) // { hello: 'world' }
+// Use with the 'wsrecon' library to use promises const data = await socket.fetch({ action: 'hello' }) console.log(data) // { hello: 'world' }

-// Define a '*' action to not use actions app.action('*', async (message, socket, req) => {
+// Define a '*' action to not use actions app.action('*', async (data, client, req) => {
   return { hello: 'custom' }       // Will send what you return })
 ```